top of page

 Overview

 Oregano (Origanum vulgare), that ubiquitous Mediterranean herb, is more than just a flavorful kitchen spice.
 Long revered since ancient Greek and Roman times, oregano has been utilized in traditional medicine for thousands of years because of its potent antioxidant, antimicrobial, and anti-inflammatory properties.
-Regardless of being consumed as a spice, drank as a tea, or used as an essential oil, oregano offers a robust profile of health-promoting compounds that act to defend the immune system, digestive processes, and more.
+Regardless of being consumed as a spice, drunk as a tea, or used as an essential oil, oregano offers a robust profile of health-promoting compounds that act to defend the immune system, digestive processes, and more.

 Key Active Ingredients